 Sustained rock climbing for beginners can be tough, so if you’re a crag newbie it’s important to build up your endurance.
 Without stamina, you won’t be able to progress to more demanding climbs that require strenuous sequences involving lots of power.
 Frequency is key to develop and sustain your strength and endurance, so, regardless of your level, try to get out three or four times every week if possible.
 However, don’t forget to listen to your body.
 Rest and refuel when your muscles tell you to and maintain high standards of nutrition throughout your regime.

 Increase your flexibility

 Arguably just as important an attribute as strength is flexibility.
 Enhanced flex will allow you to reach further, maximize efficiency of movement and avoid injury.
 Always, always, always warm up before a climb with a short aerobic activity and by stretching out your joints.
-Away from the crag, activities like yoga, pilates or tai chi are a great way to become increasingly limber for those technically challenging pitches.
+Away from the crag, some of the best climbing exercises you can do are activities like yoga, pilates or tai chi are a great way to become increasingly limber for those technically challenging pitches.

 How to train for climbing: practical skills